mshakirDr/MFTE/README.md

 Note that the MFTE only tags and computes count tallies and relative frequencies of all the features.
 It does not compute perform the multidimensional analysis itself.
 R scripts to carry out MDA analysis using EFA and PCA on the basis of the outputs of the MFTE will soon be added to this repository.

 # Evaluation

-TBD
+Le Foll, Elen & Muhammad Shakir.
+2023.
+Evaluating the Multi-Feature Tagger of English (MFTE): Challenges and implications for corpus tool evaluations and comparisons.
+Poster presented at the Corpus Linguistics Conference (CL2023), Lancaster University (UK). [https://www.researchgate.net/publication/371857138_Evaluating_the_Multi-Feature_Tagger_of_English_MFTE_Challenges_and_implications_for_corpus_tool_evaluations_and_comparisons](https://www.researchgate.net/publication/371857138_Evaluating_the_Multi-Feature_Tagger_of_English_MFTE_Challenges_and_implications_for_corpus_tool_evaluations_and_comparisons).

 # Acknowledgements

 ## Funding
-This project has been partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) grant number 452561886.
+This project was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) grant number 452561886.

 ## Acknowledgements from the MFTE Perl
 Elen would like to extend special thanks to Peter Uhrig and Michael Franke for supervising her M.Sc. thesis on the development and evaluation of [the first, Perl version of the MFTE](https://github.com/elenlefoll/MultiFeatureTaggerEnglish).
 Many thanks to Andrea Nini for releasing the [MAT](http://sites.google.com/site/multidimensionaltagger) under an open-source licence, which served as the baseline for this previous version of the MFTE.
 Heartfelt thanks also go to Stefanie Evert and Luke Tudge who contributed advice and code in various ways and to Larissa Goulart for her insights into the Biber Tagger.
 Finally, Elen would also like to thank Dirk Siepmann for supporting this project.